EDUCATION

 Step 3: Pinpoint student touchpoints

-How do students interface with your institution?
+How do students interact with your institution?

 Where do they go to find out about program requirements, start dates, student finance options (including scholarships), and accommodation?